Have you heard

 If mom gets adequate amounts of vitamin B6, then additional supplements are not necessary for a healthy baby.
 If mom is not getting enough vitamin B6, then adding additional vitamin B6 to mom’s diet will increase the levels in her milk to the required levels.

 Breastfed babies should not be routinely supplemented with vitamin C except in cases of obvious scurvy (vitamin C deficiency).
-FDA requirements for nursing mothers for this vitamin are 100 mg per day.
-Supplements of vitamin C for the mother do not alter the amounts in breastmilk, as they remain fairly constant no matter what mother’s intake levels (assuming the mother does not have scurvy).
+FDA requirements for breastfeeding mothers for this vitamin are 120 mg per day (over 18 years) and 115 mg per day (under 18 years).
+If you smoke, add 35 mg per day to these amounts.
+Supplements of vitamin C for a mother do not significantly alter the amounts in breastmilk, as they remain fairly constant no matter what mother’s intake levels (assuming the mother is not vitamin-C deficient).
+For a mother deficient in vitamin C, supplements will increase milk levels.

 Breastfed babies do not need additional calcium over that which they get from breastmilk and (during the second 6 months) complementary foods.
 According to the American Academy of Pediatrics Policy Statement on Calcium Requirements of Infants, Children, and Adolescents: